 Port Hedland – half a day

-Five hours from Karijini, Port Hedland isn’t much but a pit stop – although, stop off in South Hedland on the way and you’ll finally get the chance to shop at a K Mart again – because that’s what you’ve been thinking about ever since you left Perth, isn’t it? 😉
+Five hours from Karijini, Port Hedland isn’t much but a pit stop on your West Coast Australia road trip – although, stop off in South Hedland on the way and you’ll finally get the chance to shop at a K Mart again – because that’s what you’ve been thinking about ever since you left Perth, isn’t it? 😉

 It does have a DOME café (where they make decent soy cappuccinos and have good wifi), so we spent an hour refuelling and preparing for the last leg of the journey.
 There’s also a huge statue of a crocodile, just to warn you that you are now officially in croc county – be very afraid.